- ABOUT US

 For non-EU/EEA students, the application deadline is 15 June each year

 For EU-EEA-students, the application deadline is 15 July each year

-The Master of Science in Public Policy and Human Development programme is a double-degree programme of Maastricht University’s Graduate School of Governance and University Nations University’s institute UNU-MERIT.
+The Master of Science in Public Policy and Human Development programme is a double-degree programme of Maastricht University and United Nations University’s institute UNU-MERIT.
 In 2018, the programme was re-accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO) and received the official EAPAA accreditation by the European Association for Public Administration Accreditation.

 The starting point of the MPP programme is to stimulate students to gain an understanding of the basic idea of good governance.
 The emphasis of the programme lies with the question of how can public policy be dealt with in the most effective and efficient way.

 To guarantee high quality in an international environment, we cooperate with the faculties of Maastricht University, partner universities and international bodies.
 The MPP programme concentrates on public policy analysis and governance in general and includes the following specialisations:

 Presentation slides for specialisations can be downloaded via this file.

 In this programme, you will be trained in formulating, implementing, monitoring and evaluating policy in order to be able to give recommendations for improving or replacing ongoing policies.
 Students are provided with a variety of skills, tools and knowledge which will enable them to work as policy designers and policy analysts in public and private institutions.

 Please note that this video was created for academic year 2021-22 and seven specialisations which are now six as listed above.